SUSMIRICHAD/Road_Accident_Data_Analysis/README.md

 Other Item: 3,424
 Monthly Trend Analysis (Casualties Comparison)

-**Analyzing monthly trends between 2021 and 2022 provides valuable insights into the ebb and flow of accidents:**

 **Peak Months:** October and November consistently record the highest casualties in both years, necessitating heightened safety measures during these periods.

 **Maximum Casualties by Road Type**